CharlieAlphaFox/PivotedWwap/README.md

 Keeps exception logs of any errors with the Rest API/functions/program written in a file with traceback.

-Gets 1H & 5m historical data from the API and organizes it in a dataframe with OCHLV + VWAP and others values to then analize it.
+Gets 1H & 5m historical data from the API and merges it in a dataframe with OCHLV + VWAP, indicators and other values to then analize it.

 Identifies the overal bigger picture trend, 1 Hr candls, Daily GMT pivots for Vwap deviations and more.